 Top IoT in Transportation and Logistics Use Cases

 Now, let’s dive into the specifics and look over the main IoT use cases in the transportation industry.
-Here, we’ve chosen to focus on the seven that are most impactful, but the truth is we’re only on the precipice of all that this technology is going to do.
+Here, we’ve chosen to focus on the ten that are most impactful, but the truth is we’re only on the precipice of all that this technology is going to do.

 Route Optimization